sadanand-singh/Blog/posts/arch.rst

     $ ln -s /usr/lib/systemd/resolv.conf /etc/resolv.conf

-Network configurations are stored as *.network in /etc/systemd/network.
+Network configurations are stored as \*.network in */etc/systemd/network*.
 We need to create ours as follows.:

 .. code:: bash